 Just built SheetsCMS.com over a few hours of coding.
 Incredibly simple, but it works.
 Check it out and let me know if you’d like to deploy it on your own server.

-Close friend of mine went to a New year’s party.
+Close friend of mine went to a New Year’s party.
 He was looking for some action but got none.
-This poem was written by him but he shall remain anonymous because he didn’t want future employers to see this in case they googled his name.
+This poem was written by him but he shall remain anonymous because he doesn’t want future employers to see this in case they googled his name.
 So, ladies and gentlemen, I present to you the unedited version of “The Rime of the Ancient Engineer”.

 To a club of honey and milk,

 Of cheap liquor he reeks,

 And the pretty girls go “eek!”

 While he stands like a hick,